HL7/coordinated-registry-network/source/pages/profiles.md

 ---
 **Feedback Required**

-Please provide feedback and comments on the usage of the above listed profiles and their purpose through pilot implementations.
+Please provide feedback and comments on the usage of the above profiles and their purpose through pilot implementations.

 ---